EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/firmware_guide/configure_firmware.md

 These settings are applicable only when using Wi-Fi for communication with your computer.
 If you are using USB, you can skip to reading about [Environments](#environments).
 :::

-Replace the placeholder text with your correct SSID (WiFi access point name), and password respectfully.
+Replace the placeholder text with your correct SSID (WiFi access point name), and password respectively.

 ::: info
 Special characters such as `!` and `@` are not supported.
 If you have a special character in your password or ssid, you will need to change it.

-Spaces are not supported either.
+Similarly, spaces are not supported in the SSID and password.
 If you have a space in either, you will need to change it.

-The firmware supports AP mode, but it is not recommended.
-If you are using AP mode, you will need to set the `enableadhoc` to `1`.
+The firmware supports AP mode, however it is not recommended.
+If you wish to use AP mode, you will need to set the `enableadhoc` to `1`.

 Then, you will need to set the `ap_ssid` to the name of your AP, and `ap_password` to the password of your AP.